-Personally, i went with Au Pair World purely because i liked the simplicity of the website.
+Personally, i i liked the simplicity of the website.
 It is almost effortless and completely free to create a profile and connect with families around the world.
 I would suggest being as honest and simple as possible in the creation of your profile.
 Most families who are seeking english speaking au pairs are not fluent english speakers themselves.
 For this reason, communication should be simple and straightforward.
 Native english speakers are highly sought after, therefore, choosing a family is almost entirely going to be in your hands, choose wisely.
 For example, if you’re not entirely confident with children it’s better not to choose a family with five children under the age of 12.
 If you consider yourself a “girly girl” it is obviously going to be a better experience if you are the au pair of a young princess in the making.
 At the end of the day you want this experience to be mutually beneficial.
 Choose a family that is 100% right for you and you will have the most amazing experience.

 -My Horror Story-

 I originally left Australia to become an Au Pair for a family living in a small Tuscan village.
 From the moment they picked me up from the train station i had a terrible feeling about the family and also about the location.
 Stupidly, i did absolutely no research about the town i was moving to because i had this idea in my head of a perfect surprise.
 A perfect surprise was the case but in all the worst ways.
 I felt a deep sense of regret and questioned why i moved my life there.
 Why was it so bad?
 Well let me tell you…